Sanket-Ugale/Sanket-Ugale/README.md

 💼 Skills: Leadership & Project Management, driving teams to success. 🌟

-💻 Proficient in Python, Dart, and JavaScript - the languages of innovation. 🚀
+💻 Proficient in Python, PHP, Dart, and JavaScript - the languages of innovation. 🚀

 📱 Frameworks: Flutter for captivating mobile UIs, Django & Django Rest Framework for reliable backends.